ppone/docs/README2.md

 Schedule 3 means your client will get a continual reminder either x days after the due date if schedule 1 or 2 has not been sett.
 If schedule 1 or 2 have been set, schedule 3 will repeat x days from the date that the client receives the reminder from schedule 1 or 2.

+Example:

+Let the invoice due date be September 10th.

+CASE A:

+We set our schedule to

+`Send a reminder 5 days before the due date.`

+And we also add in

+`Send a reminder 5 days repeating`

+What will happen is the first reminder will go

+CASE B:

 Once the invoice is paid the reminders will automatically stop.